dawid-dahl-kreationsbyran/umain-test-store/README.md

 ## To work with a theme for development

-In Shopify, go Online Store/Themes and find the theme you want to use for development.
+In Shopify, go to Online Store/Themes and find the theme you want to use for development.
 Then press Customize and find the ID in the URL, for example: "125548593291".

 This command will push and overwrite the pre-existing development theme code on every save.